lillemets/-folio/texts.md

 ---
 layout: page
 title: texts
-description: Here are some essays and other papers on politics that I wrote during my studies in <a target="_blank" href="http://skytte.ut.ee/en">University of Tartu</a> and <a target="_blank" href="https://www.polver.uni-konstanz.de/en/">University of Konstanz</a>.
+description: Here are some essays and other papers on various political issues.
+These were written during my studies in <a target="_blank" href="http://skytte.ut.ee/en">Tartu</a> and <a target="_blank" href="https://www.polver.uni-konstanz.de/en/">Konstanz</a>.
+Most are in Estonian.
 ---

 <ul class="post-list">